-Coastal Spine is a highly specialized, Minimally invasive back pain treatment center.
-Our back and neck pain physicians offer relief for patients who experience back and neck pain for the first time and patients who have tried other types of treatment unsuccessfully.
+Coastal Spine is a highly specialized, minimally invasive back pain treatment center.
+Our spine physicians offer relief for patients who experience back and neck pain for the first time and patients who have tried other types of treatment unsuccessfully.
 There are a variety of conditions that contribute to back and neck pain.

 Spondylolisthesis is a condition where the bone of the vertebra in the spine slips out of position.